zhouwg/kantv/docs/how-to-reduce-the-size-of-build-apk.md

-1. mv models & qnnlib in directory assets to /sdcard/kantv/ manually, it will reduce the size of buid apk significantly(from 267M to 60M)
+1. mv assets/models to /sdcard/kantv/ manually, it will reduce the size of buid apk significantly

     ```